-Bonafide’s Vitamin D is a highly bio-available and readily absorbed form of vitamin D that supports bone health and immunity.*
+Our highly bio-available and readily absorbed form of vitamin D supports bone health and immunity.*

 Low vitamin D is associated with hot flashes in postmenopausal women,5 so supplementation may help you get your levels up — and your hot flashes down.

 This fat-soluble vitamin is thought to act as an antioxidant in the body.
 Research indicates supplementing with vitamin E may slightly reduce the number of hot flashes experienced during menopause.6 Nuts like almonds and peanuts, as well as red peppers and pumpkin are all good, natural sources of vitamin E.